Wayne Police Bust Trio Following Alleged Knifepoint Robbery At Route 23 Motel

 Meanwhile, Officer Colin Bush detained another man in the nearby Kohl’s parking lot whom the alleged victim said was in the room during the robbery.

-That man – identified as Nicholas Aguilar, 31, most recently of Paulsboro -- was carrying a knife and four heroin folds, Daly said.
+That man – identified as Nicholas Aguilar, 25, most recently of Passaic -- was carrying a knife and four heroin folds, Daly said.

 Aguilar also was wanted out of Gloucester and Camden counties on theft and child neglect charges, he said.